Dennis Woodside: Career

+On February 12, 2014 he joined cloud storage company Dropbox as COO.
+This move came after Google announced the sale of Motorola Mobility to Lenovo in January 2014.

 Woodside served on the board of ServiceNow from April 2018 until August 2022.
-He currently serves on the board of the American Red Cross.
+He also served on the board of the American Red Cross from 2016 to 2022.

+From 2019 to 2022, Woodside served as the president of Impossible Foods.

+In May 2024, Woodside replaced Girish Mathrubootham as the CEO of Freshworks.
+He first joined Freshworks in 2022 as President, leading the company’s global business operations and strategy.

 Personal life

 Woodside is a triathlon enthusiast and 15-time Ironman Triathlon finisher, with personal best of 9:22 at the Arizona Ironman in 2016.
 He got 2nd place in his age group, which qualified him for the Ironman World Championship in Kona, Hawaii in October 2017.
 Woodside met his wife when they attended Stanford Law School together.
-They have two children and two cats named Pumpkin and Skittles.
-Woodside currently resides in the San Francisco Bay area.
+They have two children and two cats.
+Woodside currently resides in Atherton, California.